 My sincerest wish is that studying music will make you a happier person 🙂

-Lessons at my studio typically take place on Wednesday afternoons and Saturday mornings.
+Lessons at my studio typically take place on Thursday and Friday afternoons as well as Saturday mornings.
 We usually have 2 performances per year, one in December and another in May.

 Please download this pdf of all the major scales for saxophone if you haven’t already learned them, here is your chance: scale-book-chapter-1